 How to Store, Reheat, and Freeze

-- How to store: Cool egg bites on a cooling rack on the counter then transfer to a storage dish with a lid and refrigerate for 4-5 days.
+- How to store: Cool the bites on a cooling rack then transfer to a storage dish with a lid and refrigerate for 4-5 days.

 - How to reheat: Place desired amount of egg bites on a plate then reheat in the microwave on high until warmed through – 30 seconds to 1 minute depending on how many you are reheating.

-- How to freeze: Place cooled egg bites back into the cooled silicone mini muffin pan then freeze until solid.
-Transfer frozen egg bites to a freezer-safe Ziplock bag or freezer-safe/airtight container and freeze for up to 3 months.
+- How to freeze: Place cooled egg bites back into the silicone mini muffin pan then freeze until solid.
+Transfer the frozen egg bites to a freezer-safe Ziplock bag then freeze for up to 3 months.

 - How to reheat from frozen: Place desired amount of frozen egg bites on a plate then microwave on 50% power until warmed through, 1 – 2 minutes depending on how many you’re reheating.
 You may want to give them a few seconds of high heat right at the end.